E-commerce packaging is a huge source of waste, as well as a massive drain on natural resources.

 Filler Material/Interior Packaging

-To reduce plastic consumption, we substitute with paper whenever possible.
+To reduce plastic consumption, we substituted with paper whenever possible.
 Instead of relying on plastic bubble wrap to protect products, we pack boxes with Kraft paper padding that is easily recyclable.

-We’ll admit, however, that we do use some plastic.
-To prevent leaks in liquid products, we encase them in bags made of polyethylene, the most common type of plastic.
+We’ll admit, however, that we did use some plastic.
+To prevent leaks in liquid products, we encased them in bags made of polyethylene, the most common type of plastic.
+Fortunately we found a better solution.

 Changing the Industry